swimos/swimos-docs/src/_guides/kafka-ingestion.md

    }
    ```

-We wish to track the past hour's worth of information for every vehicle using this data.
+We wish to have real-time access to present and historical data at vehicle-level granularity.

-## Step 1: `KafkaConsumer` Instantiation
+### Step 1: `KafkaConsumer` Instantiation

-Instantiate a `KafkaConsumer` -- nothing fancy here, and undoubtedly very familiar if you've worked with Kafka before.
+Instantiate a `KafkaConsumer` -- nothing fancy here, and certainly familiar if you've used Kafka before.

 ```java
 // Main.java